 Cavities erode the teeth, making them more susceptible to damage and sensitivity.
 Fillings help dentists restore a tooth’s shape and minimize the risk of further problems.

 Today’s fillings are made of numerous materials, with the dentist’s choice depending on various factors.
-These materials all have unique pros and cons, but our knowledgeable and skilled dentists can help you choose the right type of filling for your needs.
+These materials all have unique pros and cons, but our knowledgeable and skilled dentists can help to choose the right type of filling for the needs.

 When Do Patients Need Dental Fillings?